Last Minute Gift Ideas

 1. Gift Ideas for Those With Cerebral Palsy

-Wondering what to get a child with cerebral palsy?
-As with those on the autism spectrum, there is a wide range of needs and abilities you’ll encounter with those who have cerebral palsy.
+Wondering what to get a child or adult with cerebral palsy?
+As with those with ASD, there is a wide range of needs and abilities you’ll encounter with those who have cerebral palsy.
 In most cases, you’ll be looking for a gift that helps them develop gross and fine motor skills, as well as their communication skills.
 It should also stimulate them intellectually.
 So what kinds of gifts will do all of those things?

-2. Gift Ideas for Those on the Autism Spectrum
+2. Gift Ideas for Those With Autism Spectrum Disorder

-When it comes to figuring out a gift for someone on the autism spectrum, it’s important to consider their developmental stage rather than their age alone.
+When it comes to figuring out a good gift for someone with ASD, it’s important to consider their developmental stage rather than their age alone.
 Think about their abilities and their limitations as you’re considering certain toys or gifts.
 As a general rule of thumb, soothing items such as weighted blankets, stuffed animals or a vibrating pillow can all be good options.
 If you’re looking for something they can play with, consider sensory toys such as a somatosensory tube, which emits soothing lights and vibrations.

 3. Gift Ideas for Those With Visual Impairment

-One of our most popular toys and learning tools, the Visually Impaired Activity Center has the same features as its original sibling, but its bright blue tactile plate, pull-ball and textured bright yellow oval plate make it accessible to users who are visually impaired.
-The Musical Light Box helps to teach visually impaired users to identify shapes and objects, practice writing skills and create arts and crafts.
+One of our most popular toys and learning tools, the Visually and Hearing Impaired Activity Center has the same features as its original sibling, but its bright blue tactile plate, pull-ball and textured bright yellow oval plate make it accessible to users who are visually impaired.
+The Musical Light Box helps users with visual impairment identify shapes and objects, practice writing skills and create arts and crafts.

 Sensory Gifts for Special Needs

-Those with sensory issues process sounds, smells, sights, tastes and touch differently.
+Those with sensory differences process sounds, smells, sights, tastes and touch in unique ways.
 In some cases, they may be comforted by certain sounds, smells and sights.
-In fact, kids with sensory issues tend to gravitate toward things they can touch and “fidget” with because the repetitive motions of touching, stroking or squeezing something help them to self-regulate and soothe when they’re otherwise unable to focus or stay calm.
+In fact, kids with different sensory needs tend to gravitate toward things they can touch and “fidget” with because the repetitive motions of touching, stroking or squeezing something help them to self-regulate and soothe when they’re otherwise unable to focus or stay calm.

 Sensory Gifts